shaunmcglinchey/weatherHQ/README.md

 * Increase unit test coverage
 * Add integration tests
 * Validate accuracy of OpenWeatherMap sunrise and sunset times
-* Add simple AngularJS frontend (simple form component that invokes a 'weatherService' which in turn will handle the calls to the API backend via Angular '$http' service).
+* Finish simple AngularJS frontend (simple form component that invokes a 'weatherService' which in turn will handle the calls to the API backend via Angular '$http' service).